liiyung/lowcontrast_dotfiles/readMe.md

-spicetify theme is a modification of the dribblish theme. obsidian theme is a (very big?) modification of the minimal theme.
+spicetify theme is a modification of the dribblish theme. obsidian theme is a (very big?) modification of the minimal theme. firefox theme is a modification of the minimal-functional-fox theme

 colours used :